GianMarcoOddo/rmpy/rmpy/README.md

 VaR = conflevel_pVaR_single(returns, position, interval=interval, confidence_level=confidence_level, alpha=alpha)
 print(VaR)
 ```
-This example calculates the parametric VaR and its lower and upper bound (95% confidence interval) consisting of a position of -1000 in the given asset.
+This example calculates the parametric VaR and its lower and upper bound (95% confidence interval) consisting of a position of -1000 (short position) in the given asset.

 `8. conflevel_pVaR_port`

 - VaR = conflevel_pVaR_port(returns, positions ,interval =1,  alpha=0.01 ,confidence_level = 0.95)

-The function 'conflevel_pVaR_port' enables the calculation of the confidence level of parametric VaR for a PORTFOLIO based on a set of returns.
+The function 'conflevel_pVaR_port' enables the calculation of the confidence level of parametric VaR for a PORTFOLIO based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

 #### Args:

-- returns: a pandas Series or NumPy array containing the historical returns of the portfolio.
+- returns: A pandas Series or NumPy array containing the historical returns of the portfolio.
 - positions: A list of integers or floats representing each position in the portfolio.
 This can be a positive or negative number, depending if you are long or short.
 - interval: The time horizon of VaR.
-It is related to frequency of data used (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+It is related to frequency of data used (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
-- confidence_level: a float specifying the confidence level for the VaR calculation.
+- confidence_level: A float specifying the confidence level for the VaR calculation.
 By default, it is set to 0.95.
-- alpha : The level of confidence for the VaR calculation.
+- alpha: The level of confidence for the VaR calculation.
 By default is set to 0.01, which represents a 99% confidence level.

 ### Example: